hneemann/Digital/README.md

 ## Translations ##

-So far Digital is available in English and German.
+So far Digital is available in English, German and Portuguese.
 If someone wants to add a new translation, please let me [know](mailto:digital-simulator@web.de).
 I can provide you with a special file for translation.
 This file is much easier to translate than the [files](https://github.com/hneemann/Digital/blob/master/src/main/resources/lang)